 How to Apply

-The exciting and fast-paced field of journalism is appealing to many incoming UCF students, however, the program is limited access.
-The journalism faculty admits 40 students per semester, and only the most promising and committed students are selected.
+The exciting and fast-paced field of journalism is appealing to many incoming UCF students, however, the program is limited-access.
+Only the most promising and committed students are selected.
 Those who have experience in the field and are dedicated to contributing to it are more likely to remain journalism majors and to work harder to achieve success, as both a student and a graduate.

 Students who are interested in majoring in journalism should demonstrate a strong and concrete commitment to the field through prior coursework, memberships, workshops, published work, internships and other practical experience.
 Admission to the journalism program is also based on GPA.
 The average GPA required is a 3.3 or above.
 The GPA that will be considered is your cumulative GPA, which includes all of your grades from all of the colleges or universities that you have attended.

 If you meet the mentioned criteria, you are welcome to apply to the journalism major, however, meeting the minimum criteria does not guarantee admission.